-- Make a copy saves both the original and the new version.
-This is great if you want to keep multiple versions of the same thing, like lots of versions of the same flyer.
+- Save a copy saves both the original and the new version.
+This is great if you want to keep multiples of the same thing, like lots of versions of a flyer.

 - Open Hub and click Upload in the top right corner.
 This allows you to open files from your computer.
 You can also drag and drop photos directly into Hub from your desktop.

 - To remove images from your Hub, export Hub images to your computer, or make copies of images, click Manage.
 Click the images you want, then click Delete forevah-evah (the trash can icon), Export to your computer (the down arrow icon), or Make a copy (squares with a + sign icon), depending on what action you want to complete.

 Using Hub with Collage

 - When you hover over Collage on the PicMonkey homepage and select Hub from the storage options, you can send images from Hub directly into Collage.
 Just click the images you want to work with, then click Collage.

 - Plus, when you save your collage to Hub, you can go back in and edit the layout, background, and photo placement within cells.
 With your Hub open, click the collage you want to re-edit, then click Collage.